PingOne Native SDKs

 Developer tasks

-In your native application code (also described in the iOS and Android README.md files, see PingOne Native SDK for iOS or PingOne Native SDK for Android):
+In your native application code (also described in the iOS and Android README.md files, refer to PingOne Native SDK for iOS or PingOne Native SDK for Android):

 1. Get the native payload from the SDK (PingOne.generateMobilePayload())